GianAntolin/league-website/README.md

 ## GET /api/search

-Returns an array (max length of 3) of account name suggestions
+Returns an list (max length of 3) of account name suggestions

  **Query Parameters**
  \-  name, region, and tag (optional)